Hawmint History, Family Crest & Coats of Arms

 Some of the Hawmint family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Hawmint family to the New World and Oceana
+Migration of the Hawmint family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Hawmint or a variant listed above: William Hoeman, who sailed to Massachusetts with his family in 1635.
 Among the other family members who followed this first settler were: John Howman, who sailed to Virginia in 1637.